-Members include researchers, advocates, graduate students, practitioners, decision-makers, professionals, and other stakeholders.
 We help strengthen connections among people of like interests, and build a strong network of people working to prevent cancer in Canada.
-See our member profiles, below.
-Join us!
-Sign up to become a member.
+See our profiles below.

-Carolyn Gotay, PhD is Professor and Canadian Cancer Society (CCS) Chair in Cancer Primary Prevention at the University of British Columbia (UBC).
+Carolyn Gotay, PhD, FCAHS is Professor and Canadian Cancer Society (CCS) Chair in Cancer Primary Prevention at the University of British Columbia (UBC), where she serves as Director of the Centre of Excellence in Cancer Prevention.
 She also holds an appointment at the BC Cancer Agency.
-Dr. Gotay received her PhD in psychology from the University of Maryland, and she came to UBC in 2008 after positions at Gettysburg College, the University of Calgary, the (US) National Cancer Institute, and the University of Hawaii.
+Dr. Gotay received her PhD in psychology, and she came to UBC in 2008.
+Her research focuses on reducing modifiable risks to lower cancer incidence.

 Kristin Campbell, PhD is a physical therapist and research scientist at the University of British Columbia.
 Dr. Campbell’s research laboratory, the Clinical Exercise Physiology Lab, focuses on the role of exercise across the cancer experience, namely in prevention, rehabilitation from cancer treatments and cancer survivorship.
 She has investigated the role of physical activity in cancer prevention by examining the effect of exercise on proposed biomarkers of breast and colon cancer risk.

-Marliese Dawson is the Research Manager for the Cancer Prevention Centre in the School of Population and Public Health, Faculty of Medicine at the University of British Columbia.
+Marliese Dawson is the Research Manager for the Centre of Excellence in Cancer Prevention in the School of Population and Public Health, Faculty of Medicine at the University of British Columbia.
 She has over a decade of experience as a health projects manager, and is responsible for the day-to-day management of the Breast Cancer Prevention & Risk Assessment Clinic.
 Her research interests include enhancing cancer prevention in the workplace, and obesity surveillance.

-Hui Shen, PhD, is the statistician for the Cancer Prevention Centre in the School of Population and Public Health at the University of British Columbia.
+Hui Shen, PhD, is the statistician for the Centre of Excellence in Cancer Prevention in the School of Population and Public Health at the University of British Columbia.
 She joined the Centre in December 2011 and is responsible for providing statistical guidance in study design, database set up, and statistical data analysis for various research projects in the Centre.

 Julia Dunn is an MSc student in the Interdisciplinary Oncology program at the University of British Columbia, working collaboratively with the Canadian Cancer Society.
 She has investigated the role of side-effects on adherence rates to adjuvant hormonal therapies as well their effects on quality of life and survivorship.
 Her research interests include modifiable cancer risk factors, adherence interventions, and knowledge translation.